PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

         While the default namespace is set, any images you build without specifying a registry or username/organization will be pushed to the registry.

-        To take advantage of this, you can write your deploy scripts like this:
+        To take advantage of this functionality, you can write your deploy scripts like this:

         ```python hl_lines="14" title="example_deploy_script.py"
         from prefect import flow